How to Get Gigs For Your Band, Local Band, or Garage Band

 How To Get Gigs and Shows for Your Band

 - Demo CD/MP3/Tape - For most gigs, a club owner or party planner will want to hear how your music sounds.
 So record your indie band Demo CD or Tape.
 You may want to buy or rent a portable home recording multi track studio at your local music store.
 Make sure your songwriting is of professional quality.
 Songwriting is a trial and error process and may take time.
 Many rewrites may be needed when writing songs.
 It's just part of the songwriting process.
 Portable home recording studios or computer recording software should give you sufficient quality for most local venues.
 Once your band is more established, you may want to get into a local reputable recording studio.
 Many professional indie bands use a computer program called Pro Tools or Cubase software for recording.
 While this is an expensive venture, it may be just as cost effective to learn the software than booking studio time.
+It's also a great idea to get your demo's online as well.
+Post demo's to your website and social media pages.
+This allows you to share a demo online through social networking or email links.

 - Approach Town Fairs, County Festivals, or City Concert Venues - Another way to get exposure is to gig for a large audience at a local fair or festival.
-Most of these gigs your band may play for free to get exposure until your band gains a fan base.
+Some of these gigs your band may have to play for free to get exposure until your band gains a fan base.
 Some festivals do pay bands once they get a following or fan base.
 Visit our page on How to Book Festival Gigs.
 Do some research on the internet to see what local agencies take care of bookings for festivals or town fairs as well.
 Look for Entertainment Bureaus in your local phone book.
 Give out your band business cards at the show as well.
 This is a good promotion tactic to gain more fans.
 Someone in the audience may want to book your indie music band in the future.

 - College Gigs - While college and university gigs can be difficult to attain, we give you some great resources to get your band on the right path.
 Many college band gigs are booked through campus associations.
-Many of these association charge a fee for their services, so do your research beforehand.
+Many of these associations charge a fee for their services, so do your research beforehand.
 Visit our college gig page for more information.

 - Sound Technician - As your indie rock band becomes more established, you may need the services of a sound tech for your gigs.
 Many venues have their own PA system (sound systems) and will charge a fee for the services of the sound technician.
 Find this out ahead of time.
 If the venue does not have a PA system, your band will have to supply one.
 Please keep in mind that someone will have to run sound as well.
 Running sound can be expensive.
 Most sound technicians charge a good bit to bring the equipment and run sound.
 A good sound guy can mean the difference between a good and a bad gig.
 Please make sure your sound technician sets up efficiently and gives your band professional sound service.